-This is a piece of architecture to catalyze the way that Bonhams presents itself to the world," says Alex Lifschutz.
+This is a piece of architecture to catalyse the way that Bonhams presents itself to the world," says Alex Lifschutz.
 As senior director of award-winning architectural practice, Lifschutz Davidson Sandilands (LDS), Lifschutz has the task of creating a new £30m international headquarters for Bonhams in London.
 This ambitious project involves nothing less than a full reconstruction of its New Bond Street site.
-In close collaboration with Bonhams Chairman Robert Brooks, he has arrived at a design that emphasizes Bonhams' presence at the heart of one of the world's great art markets.
+In close collaboration with Bonhams Chairman Robert Brooks, he has arrived at a design that emphasises Bonhams' presence at the heart of one of the world's great art markets.

 In the green-carpeted calm of his offices in west London, one can see images of the catholic mix of work that LDS has undertaken.
 It includes the sleek Hungerford pedestrian bridges, a five-storey headquarters for Rambert Dance Company, the renovation of the historic La Rinascente department store in Milan, and the creation of restaurants for Harvey Nichols in Knightsbridge, Edinburgh and Manchester.
 One reason that Lifschutz was chosen for the role was because his background in social sciences allows him to see architecture not as an end in itself, but as an instrument in changing the way that people think about their environment.